DNP Program Frequently Asked Questions (FAQ)

-This page discusses the Doctor of Nursing Practice, in general.
-For frequently asked questions pertaining specifically to the Nurse Anesthesia BSN-to-DNP program, see the Nurse Anesthesia FAQ page.
+This Q-and-A page addresses the Doctor of Nursing Practice degree, in general.
+For further information pertaining to the Nurse Anesthesia specialty, specifically, visit the Nurse Anesthesia FAQ page.

 The role of the doctor of nursing practice prepared nurse can span a variety of settings.
 The DNP prepared nurse can work to implement evidence-based practice, quality improvement and patient safety initiatives aimed at improving patient outcomes, improving patient satisfaction, and decreasing health care costs.
 The DNP degree is based on the IOM report that calls for a higher level of education for nurses in response to the increased complexity of healthcare in America.